ts4z/barge-rulebook/main.md

 ==============

 Poker variants are listed here alphabetically, including both well-known (Hold'em) and less well known (Bidrectional Chowaha).
+Of course, some of the names are surprising (Chowaha is not next to Four-Card Chowaha) but they are still alphabetized.

-Historically at BARGE, Chowaha is quite popular, and the Pot-Limit Binglaha game has been known to run very late on Saturday night.
+There are a lot of games here.
+Historically at BARGE, [Chowaha](#chowaha) is quite popular, and the Pot-Limit [Binglaha](#binglaha) game has been known to run very late on Saturday night.

-Mixed games based around HORSE are popular, particularly with something substituting out for Razz; one variant is HOSER, which sometimes means Razz is gone and Action Razz is in its place.
+Mixed games based around HORSE are mainstays, particularly with something substituting out for [Razz](#razz).
+One variant is HOSER, which sometimes means Razz is gone and [Action Razz](#action-razz) is in its place.

 Oklahoma appears to be popular with dealers for a reason that the "cash game" rule should make clear.